apache/beam/learning/tour-of-beam/learning-content/introduction/introduction-concepts/runner-concepts/description.md

 * Custom memory management for efficient and robust switching between in-memory and out-of-core data processing algorithms
 * Integration with YARN and other components of the Apache Hadoop ecosystem

-Additionally, you can read [here](https://beam.apache.org/documentation/runners/flink/)
+Additionally, you can read more about the Apache Flink Runner [here](https://beam.apache.org/documentation/runners/flink/)

 #### Run example
 {{end}}